Khongchai/web-spirograph/README.md

 }
 ```

-That looks good and all, but just encountered another problem.
-Drawing for thousands, tens or hundreds of thousands, or million times is slow...very slow.
+That looks good and all, but there is yet another problem.
+Drawing for thousands, tens or hundreds of thousands, or a million times is slow...very slow.

 So far, I didn't talk about how we implement the `draw` method.
-If the `draw` method were to be implemented like this:
+If it were to be implemented like this:

 ```ts
 function draw(p) {